pass-culture/pass-culture-app-native/doc/installation/setup.md

 The last step can take several tens of minutes, especially the first time.

-If you got an error when executing `direnv allow` run it twice.
+🚨 If you got an error when executing `direnv allow` run it twice 🚨

 ### IOS and Android setup